VermeilChan/FarmingTimer/README.md

 ## Overview

-FarmingTimer is designed to track your farming time in Hypixel Skyblock.
-Its goal is to keep things simple, easy to use, and lightweight.
+FarmTimer simplifies farming time tracking in Hypixel Skyblock with a focus on simplicity, user-friendliness, and efficiency.

 ## Requirements

-Before installing FarmingTimer, ensure that your system meets the following requirements:
+Before installing FarmTimer, ensure that your system meets the following requirements:

 | **Operating System**    | **Versions**                                                     |
 |-------------------------|------------------------------------------------------------------|